Clubs and Activities

 Guitar Club

-Homework Help is available September through April is an opportunity to get help with difficult assignments, tests, or getting caught up on late work!
-The club meets three days a week and is open to all students.
+Homework Help is available from September through April and is an opportunity to get help with difficult assignments, tests, or getting caught up on late work!
+For help in Spanish, come Monday or Tuesday.
+For general topics and classes, you can come Wednesday or Thursday.
+Sign- up is located at the main desk in the IMC.
 The only requirement needed is to sign-up in the IMC the day before you need assistance!

 Intramural Badminton

 Intramural Badminton runs during the month of March and practices are before school.
-Please contact Ms. Omsberg or Mr. Joslyn in the PE Department for more information.
+Please contact Mr. Godfrey or Mrs. Kovar for more information.

 Intramural Basketball

 Intramural Basketball is open to 6th grade students at DMS.
-Students are put on a team that is coached by an 8th grade student.
-Teams compete in a regular season and then a playoff.
-The season typically occurs during the Spring Semester.
+Students are put on a team that is coached by an 8th grade student(s).
+Teams compete in games that simulate the middle school basketball experience.
+The season typically occurs during the Spring Semester; usually the last three weeks leading up to Spring Break.

 6th grade girls are invited to join DMS poms and cheer.
 Intramural poms and cheer have no cuts, so everyone makes the squad.
 There are 8 practices and 8 games.
 Practices begin after Winter Break and games are held after school in March.
 8th grade cheerleaders will help coach the 6th graders throughout the season.